 While lasers have many benefits, they may not be for everyone.
 If your dentist or periodontist offers both procedures, they will explain the pros and cons of each of them.
 Both procedures can be equally effective at helping with gum disease, but it’s the side benefits that are the main differences.
 For patients who need a short recovery time or have other health concerns, the laser may be a good choice.

 How much does LANAP cost on dental implant gum disease?

-The cost range from $350 to about $650 for periimplantitis (dental implant gum infection) treatment and up to about $2,800 for multiple dental implants.
+The cost range from $550 to about $750 for periimplantitis (dental implant gum infection) treatment and up to about $2,800 for multiple dental implants.
 This includes the cost of local anesthesia and one follow-up visit to monitor the healing progress.
 The cost for a regular dental deep cleaning on one dental implant ( implant scaling and root planing) is between $275 to about $450.
 Dental implant periodontal maintenance costs after undergoing implant periodontal treatment average $125.
-Active severe periodontal treatment with periodontal lasers by a certified laser doctor for REPAIR® and LANAP®— costs about $1,100 per quadrant.
+Active severe periodontal treatment with periodontal lasers by a certified laser doctor for REPAIR® and LANAP®— costs starts at $1,100 per quadrant.